ML 120: Bloom LLM (30 pts extra)

 )[0]))

-As shown below, the model adds a series of questions after the prompt.
+As shown below, the model adds different text after the prompt.

 The flag is covered by a green rectangle in the image below.